 Our eyes are our most important sensory organs.
-We assimilate 80% of everything that happens around us through them.
+We assimilate 80 percent of everything that happens around us through them.
 In sports, vision plays an even more important role.
 Impaired vision does not mean simply being unable to hit the ball or score a goal; it also increases the risk of injury.

 But beware: With metal frames, it is important that you choose a flexible alloy that is not brittle.
 Your optician will surely be able to assist you with these details.

-Clarlet Loop is therefore ideal for:
+ZEISS Single Vision Sport is therefore ideal for:

 The human eye is naturally set for an illumination level of 10,000 lux.
 In snow-covered areas, it finds itself instantly confronted with 10 times that impact.
 Consequently, the lenses used in sports glasses have to have an excellent UV filter and a third category tint level (ask your optometrist).
 A so-called polarization filter is also useful.

 Outdoor sports – such as mountain biking and inline skating